-A breakthrough in neonatal medicine.
+A breakthrough in neonatal medicine, from Endeavour 2016.

 Shing Yue Sheung and his team (Alexander Newton, Bradley Bergmann, Wei Sue and Mubin Yousuf) first presented their breakthrough medical device that aims to improve health outcomes for critically ill newborns at the Endeavour 2016 event.